drowe67/codec2-samples/README.md

 # Codec 2 Samples

-A repo to capture snapshots of Codec 2 samples, used for informal listening tests and as a record as the codec evolves.
+A repo to capture snapshots of Codec 2 samples, together with refernce samples from COTs codecs.
+Used for informal listening tests and as a record as the codec evolves.

 To listen to them on my Ubuntu Linux machine I arrange them in file browser window with all samples from one speaker on the same row, and [click on each file](https://www.rowetel.com/?p=7884) to play.

 ![file browser](file_browser.png)

-# 230217 - AMBE and Codec 2 at 2400 bits/s
+# 230221 - AMBE and Codec 2 at 2400 bits/s

 Using just two demo samples from the DVSI web site.
 It would be nice to augment these with AMBE samples processed from independent source material.